bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The first example task we'd like to introduce illustrates the platform workflow in the real-world use.

 The issue we are going to solve using our platform is to collect aggregated information on the accessibility of nodes using `fping <https://fping.org/>`_ utility.
 It checks accessibility of provided IPs sending a 64-bytes packet to each IP and waiting for a return packet.
 If the node can be accessed, a good return packet will be received.
 Also it returs the amount of time needed for a package to reach the node and return back.
 On the basis of this information the processor calculates the average response time for each node per 1 minute.
 The amount of successful responses by IP per 1 minute is calculated by the processing module as well.
-The result is exported to an external data store.
+The result is exported to an external data storage.

 In the example task solution the processing workflow is formed in the following way: